formsandflows/PACo/Canvas components/PACo_Panel_A.md

 The LabelHeight and TextHeight properties are not required.
 A value of 40 is used in case the properties are not defined.

 ### cmp_TextStyling
-This custom property is of data type "Table" and a record has the following properties:
+This custom property is of data type **"Table"** and a record can have the following properties:

 | Property | Description |
 | :--- | :--- |